About the Division of Pulmonary, Critical Care, and Sleep Medicine

 Our Center for Sleep Medicine, accredited by the American Academy of Sleep Medicine, offers comprehensive diagnosis and treatment of all aspects of sleep pathology including breathing related sleep disorders, periodic limb movements in sleep, insomnia, and narcolepsy.
 Our physicians are conducting research to shed new light on sleep-related disorders.

-Additionally, our pediatric pulmonology program at the Kravis Children's Hospital was ranked among the best by U.S. News and World Report for 2013-2014.
+Additionally, our pediatric pulmonology program at the Kravis Children's Hospital ranks among the nation's top programs, according to the U.S. News & World Report 2014-2015 "Best Children’s Hospitals" issue.

 Comprehensive Management for Asthma and COPD

 With our neighboring community of East Harlem suffering from one of the highest asthma rates in the country, our physicians are reaching beyond the walls of the Hospital to educate patients and health care providers about the symptoms and treatments of this disease.